trappitsch/box/docs/guide.md

-# Detailed usage guide for `box`
+# Detailed usage guide for `boxer`

-Below are some detailed information on how to use `box`.
+Below are some detailed information on how to use `boxer`.
 Note that you can always get help by typing `box -h` on the command line, or by typing `box COMMAND -h` to obtain help for a specific command.

 ## Initialization

-After you have installed `box`, navigate to the folder of your project.
+After you have installed `boxer`, navigate to the folder of your project.
 Then, type

 ```